Religious and philosophical views of Albert Einstein: Agnosticism and atheism

 In a 1950 letter to M. Berkowitz, Einstein stated that "My position concerning God is that of an agnostic.
 I am convinced that a vivid consciousness of the primary importance of moral principles for the betterment and ennoblement of life does not need the idea of a law-giver, especially a law-giver who works on the basis of reward and punishment."

 According to biographer Walter Isaacson, Einstein was more inclined to denigrate atheists than religious people.
 Einstein said in correspondence, "[T]he fanatical atheists...are like slaves who are still feeling the weight of their chains which they have thrown off after hard struggle.
 They are creatures who—in their grudge against the traditional 'opium of the people'—cannot hear the music of the spheres."
-Although he did not believe in a personal God, he indicated that he would never seek to combat such belief because "such a belief seems to me preferable to the lack of any transcendental outlook."
+Although he did not believe in a personal God, he indicated that he would never seek to combat such a belief because "such a belief seems to me preferable to the lack of any transcendental outlook."

 Einstein, in a one-and-a-half-page hand-written German-language letter to philosopher Eric Gutkind, dated Princeton, New Jersey, 3 January 1954, a year and three and a half months before his death, wrote: "The word God is for me nothing but the expression and product of human weaknesses, the Bible a collection of venerable but still rather primitive legends.
 No interpretation, no matter how subtle, can (for me) change anything about this. [...]
 For me the Jewish religion like all other religions is an incarnation of the most childish superstition. [...]
 I cannot see anything 'chosen' about them [the Jewish people]."